pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 The user will then be shown a :ref:`pypeit_identify` GUI, with which they can identify any missed lines, corrected misidentified lines, or clear all lines and start the identification in the order from the beginning.
-A detailed walkthrough of how to use :ref:`pypeit_identify` is given below.
+A detailed walkthrough of how to use :ref:`pypeit_identify` is given in :ref:`identify_walkthrough`.
 The procedure for a single order is also documented in :ref:`pypeit_identify` and a helpful reference of useful commands can be called at any time from the gui by pressing the ``?`` key and inspecting the terminal from which the ``pypeit_identify`` script was launched.
 Pressing the ``q`` key will complete the identification in the order and continue to the next one.